Leaflet: Looking after children’s teeth (pdf)

 Everyone should visit a dentist at least once every year to help stop decay.
 The dentist can also spot problems and provide preventative treatment, as well as giving advice.
 Dental treatment is free for all children up to the age of 18 years.

 Extra fluoride treatments (e.g. fluoride mouth tablets, drops, rinses, varnishes, gels and foams) help to protect teeth against decay.
-The dentist will be able to recommend these if the child needs them.
+The dentist will be able to recommend these if the child need them.
 They should be kept out of children’s reach.
 Parents must follow the correct dosage and they should not be used where there is added fluoride in the water supply.

 Accidental injuries should be seen by a dentist.
 Typical accidents involving a pre-school aged child may be:-